-- Capacity (port) licenses (up to 64) - Feature licenses
+- Capacity (port) licenses (up to 64)

+- Feature licenses

-- SMPTE 2110/AoIP channels - Network Redundancy
+- SMPTE 2110-30/AoIP channels

+- Network Redundancy

+- SIP connections

-For both types of license, you have the option to purchase a ready licensed card or to purchase additional licenses to upgrade a card you already have.
+You have the option to purchase a ready licensed card or to purchase additional licenses to upgrade a card you already have.

 For how to obtain and install licenses see the E-IPA Card Licensing Guide.